 - a First World War board game ‘Trencho’ (1915) for display in the WWI: Love & Sorrow exhibition at the Melbourne Museum

 - a digging stick and a wooden club for display in the Wiradjuri Talkback exhibition at the Albury LibraryMuseum, New South Wales.

 Providing public access

-Visitors to the repositories included researchers, community members and groups, filmmakers, donors and their families, university students, and curators from other institutions researching for exhibitions.
+Visitors to the repositories included researchers, community members and groups, filmmakers, donors and their families, university students and curators from other institutions.

-- recipients of Community Heritage Grants, participants in the AIATSIS Step Up program, students of cultural heritage management at the University of Canberra, members of the Canberra Archaeological Society and members of the Illawarra Vintage Car Club, who all participated in collection tours.
+- recipients of Community Heritage Grants, students of cultural heritage management at the University of Canberra, members of the TR Register (Triumph Sidescreen Sports Car Club), Daimler and Lanchester Owners’ Car Club, and the Crossley Car Club, who participated in collection tours.

 Online access to the collection

-An improved online facility allowing the public to access and explore the Museum’s collection database and associated images was developed during the year.
-This facility will be further developed to encourage greater public interaction with the Museum’s collections.
-This year, 1992 object records were made available online.
-The total number of objects available to the public as at 30 June 2014 was 66,020.
-Objects and collections released online included:
+In July 2014, an improved online collection search tool was launched as part of the Museum’s commitment to increase access to the National Museum of Australia’s collections.
+On average, 4344 people have visited the Collection Explorer site each month.
+Collection Explorer will continue to be developed to encourage greater public engagement with the Museum’s collections.
+This year, 1212 object records were made available online.
+The total number of objects available to the public as at 30 June 2015 was 67,198.
+Objects and collections released online this year included:

-- recent acquisitions and selections on display in the new Torres Strait Islander exhibition Lag, Meta, Aus
+- recent acquisitions and selections displayed in the exhibition Spirited: Australia’s Horse Story

-The Museum’s permanent galleries and temporary and travelling exhibitions displayed 6235 objects, of which 1062 were loans from 272 lenders, comprising 128 institutions and 144 private individuals.
-Interesting private and institutional objects loaned to the Museum during 2013–14 were:
+The Museum’s permanent galleries and temporary and travelling exhibitions displayed 7031 objects, of which 1378 were loans from 255 lenders, comprising 103 institutions and 152 private individuals.
+Notable private and institutional objects that were loaned to the Museum during 2014–15 were: